saltukalakus/idiomatic-rust-snippets/src/algorithms/searching/linear.md

 Linear search is a simple searching algorithm that checks each element in a list sequentially until the desired element is found or the list ends.

-Here is a simple implementation of the linear search algorithm in Rust:

 ```rust
 fn linear_search(arr: &[i32], target: i32) -> Option<usize> {
     for (index, &item) in arr.iter().enumerate() {